SimKarras/Amend-Representation-Module/README.md

 ## Abstract
   Facial Expression Recognition (FER) is a classification task that points to face variants.
-Hence, there are certain intimate relationships between facial expressions.
-We call them affinity features, which are barely taken into account by current FER algorithms.
-Besides, to capture the edge information of the image, Convolutional Neural Networks (CNNs) generally utilize a host of edge paddings.
-Although they are desirable, the feature map is deeply eroded after multi-layer convolution.
-We name what has formed in this process the albino features, which definitely weaken the representation of the expression.
-To tackle these challenges, we propose a novel architecture named Amend Representation Module (ARM).
+Hence, there are certain affinity features between facial expressions, receiving little attention in the FER literature.
+Convolution padding, despite helping capture the edge information, causes erosion of the feature map simultaneously.
+After multi-layer filling convolution, the output feature map named albino feature definitely weakens the representation of the expression.
+To tackle these challenges, we propose a novel architecture named Amending Representation Module (ARM).
 ARM is a substitute for the pooling layer.
-Theoretically, it could be embedded in any CNN with a pooling layer.
-ARM efficiently enhances facial expression representation from two different directions: 1) reducing the weight of eroded features to offset the side effect of padding, and 2) sharing affinity features over minibatch to strengthen the representation learning.
+Theoretically, it can be embedded in the back end of any network to deal with the Padding Erosion.
+ARM efficiently enhances facial expression representation from two different directions: 1) reducing the weight of eroded features to offset the side effect of padding, and 2) decomposing facial features to simplify representation learning.
 In terms of data imbalance, we designed a minimal random resampling (MRR) scheme to suppress network overfitting.
 Experiments on public benchmarks prove that our ARM boosts the performance of FER remarkably.
-The validation accuracies are respectively **92.05%** on RAF-DB, **65.2%** on Affect-Net, and **58.71%** on SFEW, exceeding current state-of-theart methods.
+The validation accuracies are respectively **90.42%** on RAF-DB, **65.2%** on Affect-Net, and **58.71%** on SFEW, exceeding current state-of-theart methods.
 The paper has been submitted in [arXiv.org](https://arxiv.org/abs/2103.10189).

 ## Amend-Representation-Module